 4 – Universidade Federal de Goiás, Ecology and Evolution Department, Goiânia, Brazil.

-Summary
+*corresponding author: gabriel.nakamura.souza@gmail.com

+Abstract

 It is widely perceived how research institutes have been adopting the discourse of champions of diversity, inclusion, and equity (DEI) in recent years.
 Despite progress in diversity and inclusion in the academic environment, we highlight here that nothing or, at very best, little work has been done to overcome the scientific labor division in academic research that promotes neocolonial practices in academic recognition and jeopardizes equity.
-In this piece, we bring secondary data that reinforce biased patterns in academic recognition between Global North and South (citation bias and geographical markers), and propose three actions that should be adopted by researchers, research institutes, journals, and scientific societies from the Global North that allows for a fairer recognition of the academic expertise produced by the Global South.
+In this piece, we bring secondary data that reinforce biased patterns in academic recognition between Global North and South (geographical markers and citation bias), and propose three actions that should be adopted by researchers, research institutes, journals, and scientific societies from the Global North that allows for a fairer recognition of the academic expertise produced by the Global South.

 Main text

 In the TV show “Better Call Saul”, the main character discovers a massive fraud case.
 He presents this case to a big law firm to get some help to put the case together.
 In response, the head of the law firm offers him a high payment but refuses to include him in the investigation.
 Saul refused the payment because recognizing his intellectual expertise by including him in the investigation was the priority.
-In a very different environment than a TV show law firm, researchers from the Global South face a parallel experience (adding the fact that funding is usually directed towards Global North).
-Scientific research in the Global South is often seen as peripherical, and Southern researchers struggle to find their expertise recognized by the Global North.
-While the Global North is perceived as pushing the boundaries of scientific knowledge through general theories, even when engaging in both, the Global South is often perceived as fulfilling the role of empirically testing theories, providing data, or offering fieldwork expertise 1–3.
+In a very different environment than a TV show law firm, researchers from the Global South face a parallel experience in which the more abundant funding in the Global North is applied to make a tropical science that hardly incorporates the leadership and objectives of Global South researchers.
+Scientific research produced by the Global South is often seen as peripherical, and Southern researchers struggle to find their expertise recognized by the Global North.
+While the Global North is perceived as pushing the boundaries of scientific knowledge through general theories, the Global South is often perceived as fulfilling the role of empirically testing theories, providing data, or offering fieldwork expertise 1–3.
 In the worst-case scenario, empirical data obtained in Global South countries are pivotal for developing general theories led by Global North researchers, with no researcher accountability from where the data was extracted3.
 This action erases even more important contributions to the field of ecology and evolution from Global South Researchers.
 This global division of labor is evident when we look at geographical markers in the titles of studies for different regions of the world (Figure 1A)3 (any spatial delimitation, but here represented only by country names).
 The zoogeographical division of the world4 also carried imprints of biases, with the Neotropics and Afrotropics showing disproportional mentions in the titles of the studies analyzed here (with 51 and 2 mentions, respectively), evidencing a global demarcation also reflected in natural boundaries.

-Figure 1: At the top a map showing the number of times country names appeared in the article titles produced by each region.
-For all figures, we used data from the top 1000 articles in high-ranked Ecology and Evolution journals for each world region (see supplementary material for a complete list of journals).
-World region was defined accordingly to the World Bank classification of the countries.
-Violin charts represent the rarefied values (based on 1000 samples) of the number of times articles published in each region (Latin America, USA and Canada, East Asia, Europe, Sub-Saharan and Middle Africa) were cited in articles published by authors affiliated with institutions in different countries (from 1945 to 2023).
-On the bottom right of each violin chart is the Pielou evenness index; the lower the value, the more biased towards a given country, citing the papers produced in a given region disproportionally.